-It is very important to declare the correct value when creating your shipment on Easyship.
-In this article, we will discuss how to declare your shipment value correctly, and what happens when you don't.
+When creating a shipment, it is crucial to declare an accurate value to avoid returns, delays, or abandonment at customs.
+This article will discuss how to declare your shipment value correctly and what happens when you don't.

-Always input the true value of the item as the customs value.
-This value represents the transactional value of your items.
-Meaning that the amount your customer paid to receive the items.
+Always input the actual value of the item.
+This value represents the transactional worth of your items, meaning the amount your customer paid.

-If you enter a value that is lower than the transactional value, your shipment may be held at customs and additional fees may be charged to your account.
-Underdeclaring the value of your shipment is strictly prohibited as per the terms and conditions of using Easyship.
+If you enter a value lower than the transactional value, your shipment will get stuck at customs, and additional fees may be charged to your account.
+Underdeclaring your shipment's value is strictly prohibited per the terms and conditions of using Easyship.

-If customs are uncertain about the declared value of a shipment.
-The local customs officer will require proof of purchase.
-This means a screenshot from a bank transfer, PayPal or otherwise something proving the value of the product.
-In most cases, the courier will notify us if additional documents are missing and we will reach out to you directly.
+If customs are uncertain about the declared value of a shipment, the local customs office will require proof of purchase.
+Typically this can be a screenshot of a bank transfer, PayPal, or a document proving the value of the product.
+Sometimes, the courier will notify us if additional documents are missing, and we will reach out to you directly.
 Other times, they will return the shipment without warning.

-It's important to note that if a shipment is being investigated by customs you need to provide the requested information within 7-14 days or the shipment will be abandoned or automatically returned.
+It's important to note that if customs investigate a shipment, you must provide the requested information within 7-14 days, or the shipment will be automatically returned or abandoned.

 Declaring an item as a gift

 When shipping with Easyship, all shipments are declared to be commercial.
-You are not able to declare a shipment as a gift if the value of the item is above the tax threshold for the destination country.
+You cannot claim a shipment as a gift if the item's value is above the tax threshold for the destination country.
 You can still ship gifts and personal items with Easyship; they will just need to be declared accurately.

-You can find the different thresholds for all destination countries on Easyship's webpage, located here.
+You can find the different thresholds for all destination countries on Easyship's webpage.